FactNet: A Billion-Scale Knowledge Graph for Multilingual Factual Grounding: FactNet-Bench: Construction and Experimental Details

 \subsection{FactNet-KGC Graph Construction and Evaluation}

-This subsection specifies the projection from FactNet to an entity-centric link prediction benchmark while preserving synset-level split isolation and preventing projection-induced leakage.
+This subsection specifies the projection from FactNet to an entity-centric link prediction benchmark, preserving synset-level split isolation and preventing projection-induced leakage.

 \paragraph{Eligible synsets and triple projection.} We begin with FactSynsets whose normalized main value $\tilde{V}$ is an entity QID, yielding a triple projection $y \mapsto (S_y, P_y, O_y)$ where $S_y$ is the subject QID, $P_y$ is the Wikidata property PID, and $O_y$ is the object QID.
-Synsets whose canonical statement has rank \texttt{deprecated} are removed.
-To control relation vocabulary size, we retain only the 320 most frequent properties by Train split frequency and deterministically discard all other properties.
+Synsets whose canonical statement carries rank \texttt{deprecated} are removed.
+To control the relation vocabulary size, we retain only the 320 most frequent properties by Train split frequency and deterministically discard all others.

-\paragraph{Task-specific de-duplication and cross-split collision removal.} Distinct synsets may project to the same entity triple $(S,P,O)$ due to differing qualifiers.
+\paragraph{Task-specific de-duplication and cross-split collision removal.} Distinct synsets may project to the same entity triple $(S,P,O)$ owing to differing qualifiers.
 We therefore define a triple key $k=(S,P,O)$ and group all contributing synsets as $\mathcal{Y}(k)$.
 A triple key $k$ is retained only when all synsets in $\mathcal{Y}(k)$ belong to the same global split.
-If $\mathcal{Y}(k)$ spans multiple splits, then $k$ is removed from Dev and Test.
-It is retained in Train only when at least one contributing synset belongs to Train.
-Empirically, this procedure removes approximately $2.0\%$ of projected Dev and Test triples and prevents identical $(S,P,O)$ triples from appearing in both training and evaluation.
+If $\mathcal{Y}(k)$ spans multiple splits, $k$ is removed from Dev and Test and retained in Train only when at least one contributing synset belongs to Train.
+Empirically, this procedure removes approximately $2.0\%$ of projected Dev and Test triples and prevents identical $(S,P,O)$ triples from appearing in both training and evaluation partitions.

 \paragraph{Train, Dev, and Test triple sets.} After filtering, each remaining triple key is assigned to its unique induced split.
 We release explicit \texttt{train.tsv}, \texttt{dev.tsv}, and \texttt{test.tsv} files.
-For filtered evaluation, we additionally release \texttt{all\_true.tsv}, defined as the union of all retained triples across splits.
+For filtered evaluation, we additionally release \texttt{all\_true.tsv}, the union of all retained triples across splits.

 \paragraph{Filtered and fully-ranked evaluation.} We follow standard filtered link prediction evaluation.
 For each test triple $(s,p,o)$, we rank $o$ among all candidate entities for the query $(s,p,?)$ and rank $s$ for $(?,p,o)$.
-Filtering removes any candidate entity that forms a triple present in \texttt{all\_true.tsv} except for the target triple itself.
-We report MRR and Hits@10 averaged over head and tail prediction.
+Filtering removes any candidate entity that forms a triple present in \texttt{all\_true.tsv}, except for the target triple itself.
+We report MRR and Hits@10 averaged over head and tail predictions.